Felix Armin Randow: Career and Research

-Between 1997 and 2002 Randow undertook postdoctoral research in the laboratory of Brian Seed at Harvard Medical School.
-In 2003 he became group leader at the MRC Laboratory of Molecular Biology in Cambridge.
-His work revealed novel principles of cell-autonomous immunity in human tissues, namely that human cells activate anti-bacterial autophagy when sensing endomembrane damage and that cells convert cytosol-invading bacteria into anti-bacterial signalling platforms by coating the bacterial surface with specific host proteins.
+Between 1997 and 2002, Randow undertook postdoctoral research in the laboratory of Brian Seed at Harvard Medical School.
+In 2003, he became group leader at the MRC Laboratory of Molecular Biology in Cambridge.
+His work revealed novel principles of cell-autonomous immunity in human tissues, namely that human cells activate anti-bacterial autophagy when sensing endomembrane damage and that cells convert cytosol-invading bacteria into antibacterial signalling platforms by coating the bacterial surface with specific host proteins.

-Randow's work has provided important insights into the mechanism of anti-bacterial autophagy.
-He discovered a new pathway of cell-autonomous defence relying on galectin-8 as the receptor for membrane-damage caused by cytosol-invading bacteria., NDP52 as the first anti-bacterial autophagy receptor, and TBK1 as specifying the sites of anti-bacterial autophagy.
+Randow's work has provided important insights into the mechanism of antibacterial autophagy.
+He discovered a new pathway of cell-autonomous defence relying on galectin-8 as the receptor for membrane damage caused by cytosol-invading bacteria, NDP52 as the first anti-bacterial autophagy receptor, and TBK1 as specifying the sites of anti-bacterial autophagy.
 Because the galectin-8 pathway detects membrane damage rather than the invading pathogen per se, its importance likely reaches well beyond anti-bacterial defence, including protection against viruses and tauopathies.